IABTechLab/uid2docs/api/v1/guides/operator-guide-aws-nitro-enclave.md

 - [HTTPS offloading](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html)

 ## Change Listening Ports

->NOTE: This section is WIP.
-This part might integrate into User Data json in the future.

 If you prefer UID2 Operator *not* to listen to port 80, you can change the ports and build your custom AMI.
 Set up on host side is in *proxies.host.yaml* (will be installed to */etc/uid2operator/proxy.yaml* by installation script).
 You can change the port arrangement inside.